Sumanvick/JavaAcadSession/README.md

 # JavaAcadSession

-It is for Acadgild Session Assignment
+It is for Acadgild Session Assignments